- eMarketer estimates global ecommerce sales to reach $7.38 trillion by 2025.

 In terms of ecommerce marketing tactics, this one is a winner.

-If you want to succeed in selling online, utilize ecommerce website marketing creatively.
-Doing so allows you to stand out from the crowd, attract new customers, and turn existing customers into advocates.
+Creative ecommerce website marketing allows you to stand out from the crowd, attract new customers, and turn existing customers into advocates.

-If you want your marketing to succeed, you should have a well-defined plan.
+One of the best marketing tips I can offer, is to have a well-defined plan.
 Without one, you’ll end up wasting money and missing out on potential customers.

-Follow these five steps to create a powerful, effective marketing plan for your ecommerce business:
+Follow these five steps to create a digital marketing plan for your ecommerce business.

 1. Set goals and objectives

 To start, you need to clearly define your goals and objectives.
 If you don’t, you won’t know whether your marketing efforts are actually working.